How To Be Productive

 Take A Break For Your Body’s Sake

 Sleeping and eating aren’t the only things that you should be doing during your much-needed workplace breaks.
 It turns out that job stress of the average American combined with the often sedentary nature of office workplaces can do physical damage.
-Sitting in an office chair answering a phone or looking at a computer screen from between 8-10 hours a day can be harmful to your body.
+Sitting in an office chair answering a phone or looking at a computer screen from between 8-10 hours a day, every day can be harmful to your body.

 Staying seated for extended periods of time can be the root of back and joint ailments.
 Pain from remaining stationary is a common complaint among those who work in an office.
 These joint pains can range from annoying to debilitating regarding severity.
 Objects like support pillows and footstools can help to alleviate the pressure while you are at your desk.
 But the best solution is to move your body whenever you get the chance.

 Standing up and for a few seconds during a quick break will help to keep your body from getting stiff.
 Even a quick stretch of both arms to the sky or a short walk around the office can do more good than you might think.
 Not only does it redistribute your weight to ease the joint pressure.
 This simple move also drives oxygen into your brain.
 A little bit of movement is also helpful when you are feeling lethargic or bored.
 The action, no matter how short the duration, helps to tell your body that it is time to wake up and get back to the grind.

 If you can manage to duck out of the office for a quick walk on one of your longer breaks, so much the better.
 The exercise will help to wake you and relieve minor tension stress.
 All this while providing a change of scenery and fresh air.
 The physical effects of modern work aren’t just due to the stationary nature of office work.
 Typing and gazing at a computer screen are also factors in impact office work has your health.